roslamir/ep3gen/README.md

 6. I also use specific HTML comments as directives to organize the various sections (such as cover page, copyright section, preface, parts, chapter, appendices, etc).

-7. See the sample file in `data\source\rls-treasure-island\source.html` to see how the HTML file is contructed.
+7. See the sample file in `data/source/rls-treasure-island/source.html` to see how the HTML file is contructed.

+# Overriding default locations
+You can override the default locations by editing the file `config.yaml` which should be in the current directory whenever you run the commands.
+The default `config.yaml` is:

+    # The parent directory of all e-book source directories
+    source_dir: ./data/source

+    # The parent directory of all e-book generated contents
+    target_dir: ./data/generated

+    # Where you can find the static files and the CSS file
+    resource_dir: ./data/etc

+    # Where you can find the Go text/template source files
+    templates_dir: ./data/templates

 # Attributes
 Attributes are specified as `<meta>` elements under the `<head>` element of the HTML file.
 It has the format: